Post-COVID Facilities Management: 3 Steps for Reopening Your Facility

 As stated on the SF.gov website, if you are operating an essential business or are about to be phased in, you need to practice proper social distancing protocols.
 SF.gov has a template you can view on the website.

 Additionally, having enough space to keep proper distance – at least 6 feet – having clean facilities, a place to wash hands, hand sanitizer, and protective facial masks for all employees and customers is required.
-For information on guidelines to follow from the CDC, follow this link.

 Although many of the requirements will vary by state or county, a lot of the procedures you need to follow all encompass the following the areas: